-The bill amends the existing campaign finance laws in Arkansas, specifically focusing on the reporting requirements for candidates running for school district, township, municipal, and county offices.
+The bill amends existing campaign finance laws in Arkansas, specifically regarding the reporting requirements for candidates running for school district, township, municipal, and county offices.
 Key changes include the requirement for candidates to file preelection reports of contributions and expenditures no later than sixty days prior to elections, as opposed to the previous seven days.
-Additionally, candidates must now submit these reports twenty days before elections, and final reports are required within thirty days after the election, regardless of the amount of contributions or expenditures made.
+Additionally, candidates must now submit these reports twenty days before elections, and final reports are required within thirty days after the election, regardless of the amount of contributions or expenditures.
+The bill also eliminates the previous exemptions for candidates who did not exceed $500 in contributions or expenditures, thereby standardizing reporting requirements for all candidates.

 HB 1281: 7-6-208(a), 7-6-208(d), 7-6-209(a), 7-6-209(d)